-Gaps between the boards allow wind to pass between them.
+Gaps between gate boards allow wind to pass between them.
 This helps them operate where strong winds would slow or even stop close boarded gates.
 The downside is that the gaps between the gate boards allow passers-by to see through the gate.

 What Types Of Wood Are Used To Make Wooden Gates?

-Also, hardwoods can look a little different from softwood gates which usually have less knots in the grain.
-Many people prefer the appearance of just the flowing grain of a wood rather than lots of knots.
+Also, hardwoods look a little different from softwood gates which usually have less knots in the grain.
+Many people prefer the appearance of the flowing grain of a wood rather than lots of knots.

 Some examples of hardwoods used to manufacture gates includes the following:

-This is strong but it needs to be pressure treated to make it resistant to attack from insects and fungi.
+This is strong but it needs to be pressure-treated to make it resistant to attack from insects and fungi.